wil-sys/TFT35Translate/README.md

 When youre done, press Control X, Y, then enter to save and exit the document

-Execute the install script
+Give permissions and Execute the install script

-./TFT35Setup.sh
+chmod +x TFT35Install.sh

+./TFT35Install.sh

 Reboot your system, then you're done!